 Outdoor play and exploration is a great way to support children’s development.
 But, when temperatures soar, as they have this summer, outdoor playtime can be dangerous.
 No one wants to be stuck inside when they’re on summer vacation, so how can parents facilitate outdoor activities while keeping kids safe?
 Here are some tips to protect your kids from the heat, and get the most out of your summer!

-To prevent heat exhaustion enjoy outdoor activities in the early morning or evening and avoid going out when the sun is at its hottest between 10 am- 2 pm.
-Seek out shady spots where kids can come to rest, or rehydrate.
-Choose clothing that is loose fitting, light-colored and wicks moisture away from the body.
+You can prevent heat exhaustion enjoy outdoor activities in the early morning or evening and avoid going out when the sun is at its hottest between 10 am- 2 pm.
+Seek out shady spots where kids can come to rest or rehydrate.
+Choose clothing that is loose-fitting, light-colored, and wicks moisture away from the body.
 Lastly, schedule frequent water breaks to help kids cool off and stay hydrated.